 Livestock disease cases of Peste des Petites Ruminants (PPR) and/or Contagious Caprine Pleuro Pheumonia (CCPP) have been reported, although not all confirmed, in Awdal, Hawd of Togdheer, and Sanaag regions in the north, in parts of Galgadud and Mudug in the central regions, in northern Bakool and in coastal areas of Jilib

-Cattle in Poor Condition, Central Somalia, April, 2008
+Cattle in poor condition, El Dher, Central Somalia, April, 2008.

-Goat in weak condition, Bakool, April 2008
+Goat kid in weak condition, Bakool, April 2008.